Section 780: pipes and pipelines

 Practice note 1 2010

-1.1 This is a Highly Specialist Class dealt with by National Specialist Unit - Industrial.
+1.1 This is a Highly Specialist Class dealt with by National Valuation Unit - Industrial.

 1.2 Responsibility for ensuring effective co-ordination lies with the above Unit.